-BAL: The control ring behind the upper knob adjusts the left/right speaker balance.
+BAL: This control behind the upper knob adjusts the sound between the right and left speakers.

-FADE: The control ring behind the lower knob adjusts the front/rear speaker balance.
+FADE: This control behind the lower knob adjusts the sound between your front and rear speakers.

-AM/FM Stereo with Cassette Player (Option)
+AM-FM Stereo with Cassette Tape Player (Option)